DOF and Bokeh - Explained

 Now, let us change some parameters to see how the formula can be used.

 • We could use a 50mm instead (2x shorter).
-For the same image, we need to get closer and only have D=1m object distance (2x closer).
+For the same image, we need to get closer and set D=1m (2x closer).
 This means that L/D is constant if we want the same angle of view.
 We get approximately the same DOF.
-The person will be a bit more distorted, but the image will show the same length of the body.
-We will see twice more of the background, however, making it more distracting.
-Moreover, the Bokeh will get half as good because the remaining factor L/F is half as big (remember that L/D is constant).
-To get the same Bokeh (but still more background), you need F=2.0, losing DOF.
-Long lenses are preferred for portrait.
+The person will be a bit more distorted, but the image will show the same body length.
+We will see twice as much of the background, making it even more distracting.
+Moreover, the Bokeh will be half as good because the remaining factor, L/F, is half as large (remember that L/D is constant).
+To get the same Bokeh (but with more background), you need F=2.0, which loses DOF.
+Consequently, long lenses are preferred for portraits.

-• We could use a 35mm (3x shorter), stay at 2m, get a full person shot, and use F=8.0 (2x closer aperture).
-The DOF will increase considerably, getting the person and its surrounding in focus.
-The circles of diffusion in the Bokeh will be 18 times smaller, and the surrounding of the subject and background will easily be recognizable.
-Use this, if you want to show more.
+• We could use a 35mm lens (3x shorter), stay at 2m, get a whole person shot, and use F=8.0 (2x closer aperture).
+The DOF will increase considerably, bringing the person and their surroundings into focus.
+The circles of diffusion in the Bokeh will be 18 times smaller, and the subject and background will be easily recognizable.
+Use this if you want to show more.

 • We could use a 200mm lens and get a headshot instead, keeping D=2m.
 This will reduce the DOF to only 2cm.
-You can counter by setting F=16.0, getting the same DOF again.
+You can counter by setting F=16.0, which restores the DOF to its original value.
 The Bokeh will be the same again.
 The longer the lens and the closer you get, the less DOF and the more Bokeh you get because you cannot increase the F-stop beyond F16.
 The extreme is a macro shot.

-• We could use another camera, let's say an MFT (micro four thirds) camera with a "crop factor" of 2.
+• We could use another camera, let's say an MFT (micro four-thirds) camera with a "crop factor" of 2.
 To get the same image as above, you simply take a 50mm lens at F2.0.
-As long, as you can compensate by wider apertures, you can get exactly the same result as on a full frame camera.
-The faster lens also helps to compensate the higher noise on MFT cameras, since you can take less ISO, often even a longer shutter speed due to the better image stabilization.
+As long as you can compensate with wider apertures, you can get precisely the same result as on a full-frame camera.
+The faster lens also helps counteract the higher noise on MFT cameras, since you can use lower ISO and often even a longer shutter speed due to better image stabilization.

 • To compensate a 85mm lens at F2.0 on a full frame camera using MFT, you can take a longer lens, like a 85mm on MFT (170mm equivalent) at F4, to get the same Bokeh and double DOF.
 You will have to back off from the subject, of course.